neo4j-labs/arrows.app/README.md

 ![Arrow.app logo](https://arrows.app/about/assets/arrows_logo.svg)

-Web-based tool for drawing pictures of graphs, for use in documents or presentatons.
+Web-based tool for drawing pictures of graphs, for use in documents or presentations.

 * **Quick:** Intuitive drawing with a mouse.
 * **Neo4j Property Graph Model:** Draw nodes, relationships, properties, labels.